 Quickly import tab-delimited text files into any NAV 2013 table

-In a previous post, we introduced a dataport that could be used to quickly bring data into any NAV table without any coding.
-It’s a great little tool that is almost immediately obsolete with the release of NAV 2013.
-Luckily, we have a solution for that: the DMS Universal XMLport.
+After introducing a dataport that can be used to quickly bring data into any NAV table without coding, this great little tool is almost immediately obsolete with the release of NAV 2013.
+Luckily, we have a solution for that: The Insight Works’ Universal XMLport.

-So what do you do if you need to quickly bring a larger dataset into NAV 2013 today?
-Simple: use the DMS Universal XMLport.
-NAV 2013 eliminates Dataports, but allows you to run XMLports directly from the RTC.
-Much like the Universal Dataport, all you need for the XMLport is a tab-separated file (usually generated from Excel or SQL Server Management Studio), and a table number.
-The XMLport will import all the data from the text file, either inserting new records or updating existing ones.
-Field validation and disabling the change log are also supported.
+What do you do if you need to quickly bring a larger data set into NAV 2013 today?
+Simple, use the Insight Works Universal XMLport!
+NAV 2013 eliminates dataports, but enables users to run XMLports directly from the RTC.
+Much like the Universal Dataport, all users need for the XMLport is a tab-separated file (usually generated from Excel or SQL Server Management Studio), and a table number.
+The XMLport will import all the data from the text file, either inserting new records or updating existing ones; field validation and disabling the change log are also supported.

 - Filename: The name of the tab delimited text file to import.
-This is optional, as NAV prompts you for a filename when you hit OK anyway.
-However, if this is filled in, you can just click “Open” when NAV prompts you again.
+This is optional, as NAV prompts users for a filename when hitting OK anyway.
+However, if this is filled in, users can click “open” when NAV prompts users again.

-- Import table number: The NAV table ID to import data into.
-If you click the “Assist Edit” button beside the lookup, the XMLport will launch the table you’ve selected – this will open in another instance of NAV.
+- Import table number: This is the NAV table ID to import data into.
+If users click the “assist edit” button beside the lookup, the XMLport will launch the table selected, which will open in another instance of NAV.

-- Allow record inserts: If checked, new records will be created.
+- Enable record inserts: If checked, new records will be created.

-- Allow record updates: If checked, existing table records will be updated.
-This will only work if your file includes the record’s primary key value.
+- Enable record updates: If checked, existing table records will be updated.
+This will only work if the user’s file includes the record’s primary key value.

-A basic import into the NAV “Location” table appears in Excel below:
+A basic import into the NAV “location” table appears in Excel: